BionikMlc/foodie/README.md

-A food Recipe web app powerd by mealDb Api
+A food Recipe web app powerd by mealDB API.